dustproject/dust/packages/world/README.md

 ## Resource Availability and Probabilities

 ### Ore Selection Logic
-- When a player mines an `AnyOre`, a specific ore type is selected
+- When a player mines an `UnrevealedOre`, a specific ore type is selected
 - Selection probability is directly proportional to the remaining capacity
 - Formula: `remaining = cap - mined`
 - Higher remaining count = higher probability